walmartlabs/concord-website/docs/plugins-v2/jira.md

 - `issueType` -  string, Required - name of the issue type that you want to query against.
 - `statusOperator` - string, Optional - operator used to compare againt `issueStatus`.
 Accepted values are `=` and `!=`.
 Default is set to `=`.
 - `issueStatus` - string, Optional - status of the issue that you want to query against.
 If not set, fetches all issue ids for a given `projectKey` and `issueType`

-After the action runs, the identifier for the fetched issue id list is available in the `issueList` variable and total count of issues fetched is available in `issueCount` varaible that can used at later point in the flow.